 State law (RCW 82.02) allows cities to assess multimodal TIFs for new development to collect a proportional share of the cost of City investment in multimodal transportation system improvements.
 Bellingham has been assessing TIFs for new development since 1994

 (BMC 19.06).
-The TIF base rate changes each year based on the amount of funding invested in construction of the citywide transportation system during the previous six years and the funding programmed for investment in the
+The multimodal TIF base rate changes each year based on the amount of funding invested in construction of the citywide multimodal transportation system during the previous six years and the funding programmed for investment in the

 Urban Village TIF Reduction Program

 In 2010, Public Works transportation planners created the Urban Village TIF Reduction Program to provide regulatory incentives for more sustainable development.
 The Bellingham City Council adopted the Urban Village TIF Reduction Program in February 2011 to further promote comprehensive plan goals for mixed use urban infill, multimodal transportation, and financial incentives for new development in designated Urban Villages.

 Please contact City Transportation Planner Chris Comeau for more information at email@example.com or (360) 778-7946.